ToruKoyanagi/WiringOP-Zero/README.md

 gpio write 30 0
 ```

-Thanks to zhaolei, who created the base libary for this one!
+Thanks to zhaolei & xpertsavenue, who created the libary for this one!